RyanPybus/Cosc341_A2/README.md

 Select a device type and an ID on the Writer object, hit play.
 Click the red circle.

-Outputs a csv file called <DeviceType><ID>.csv, located in the assets folder.
+Outputs a csv file called DeviceTypeID.csv, located in the assets folder.